 Technology is advancing at lightning speed.
 Sci Burg Faster all the time, it is spreading into all areas of our lives.
-Equipment that once was obsolete two years ago is now obsolete within 6 months.
+Equipment that once was obsolete two years ago is now outdated within six months.
 Technological tools are getting smaller and more affordable to the entire world.
-Businesses and governments are trying to find their economic equilibrium as consumers purchase goods laterally, from one another through the Internet, often avoiding traditional consumer shopping or payment of sales tax.
+Businesses and governments are trying to find their economic equilibrium as consumers purchase goods laterally from one another through the Internet, often avoiding traditional consumer shopping or payment of sales tax.

 RELATED ARTICLES :

 Basic knowledge of human development is needed to understand the fundamental nature of the gap that our technological advancements have created.
 Our experiences from birth to age five set in place the neurological foundations upon which future learning depends: self-awareness, self-regulation, communication skills, alliance insurance, personal relationships, and the ability to learn from cause and effect.
 When one of these core developmental processes is not successfully navigated, it alters the ability to learn, evolve, and mature.
 As human beings, we respond to and grow from being held, talked to, read to, listened to music, played with, and have pleasurable physical experiences with others.
 Without these foundations, we regress into human beings with no self-awareness, self-control, an inability to communicate our ideas, needs, or desires to others, and difficulty making or keeping relationships.
 And, unaware of what is wrong, we cannot learn from our mistakes.